 - The University will not be receiving any additional funds from the sponsor for the agreement

 If the fixed price complete project results in a positive residual balance, the PI/Department/College are entitled to keep the residual balance, less the applicable F&A adjustment detailed below.
 The balance will be transferred from the sponsored fixed price account into a Financial Services Office Fixed Price Complete Residual account.
 The residual account is typically managed by the project PI, however, department and college leadership retain foremost authority of the residual account.
+If a PI leaves the institution, residual funds may not be transferred.
 The funds may be used for UArizona business purposes.

 Residual Balance Calculation and F&A: